 - Develop measures to bridge the information gap between license holders and government regulators

-We currently have three active working groups, established with support from partner organizations, and that members are free to join.
+The working groups on contracts and on relations with operators continue to be active and members are free to join.
 We are setting up a new group for NOCs, to review appropriate strategies for an energy system in transition.
 If interested, please e-mail us and we will be happy to connect you with the working group you wish to join.

 Benchmarking Exploration Costs Working Group

-This Working Group considers practical ways to understand, benchmark and possibly codify procedures to guide government officials who are not fully conversant with detailed costs in upstream petroleum operations.
-This exercise is considered of significant value to new producers
+This Working Group considered practical ways to understand, benchmark and possibly codify procedures to guide government officials who are not fully conversant with detailed costs in upstream petroleum operations.

 Unsticking the Sticky Clauses Working Group